jihoon7171/LPRNet-OCR_ROS/README.md

 # Configuration

-Please modify the paths for test_dir, pretrained, and other settings in the config.yaml file inside the ocr_ros/config directory before use.
+Please modify the paths for test_dir, pretrained, and other settings in the ocr_ros.launch file
 # How to Run

 To run the system, execute the following commands: